 Rabbi, can you tell me what I need in order for me to be motivated through seder?
-I come to Seder, I go through the motions, but with no motivation.
-What is the trick?
+I come to Seder, I go through the motions, but with no emotion.
+What is the switch to turn on motivation?

 This was asked to me by a 40 year old, Ultra Orthodox working man, who wanted to enjoy his learning more.